 - The kitten or cat died suddenly because of FIP, PKD, HCM, etc.

-The first thing I always ask is: "Have you contacted the kitten's breeder and let him/her know about this issue?"
-Over 95% of the time, I am told that either they got the kitten from a pet store or the breeder is not responding to their calls.
+The first thing I always ask is: "Have you contacted the kitten's breeder and let them know about this issue?"
+Over 95% of the time, I am told that either they got the kitten from a pet store or the breeder is not responding to their calls or emails.
 I let them know what usually has worked for me and urge them to talk with their veterinarian about treatments and medications.
 Sometimes, I refer them to a specific article on my website.
-They can print an article and take it to their veterinarian in case their vet may not be familiar with a particular breed issue.
+They can read the article and perhaps have a more informed conversation with their veterinarian in case their vet may not be familiar with a particular breed issue.
 Not every veterinarian is an expert on every breed or even every species of animal.
 Some veterinary practices are limited to large animals or small animals, some veterinarians specialize in feline medicine only.

 I do not mind that people contact me and ask for advice or assurance about a kitten they got elsewhere.
 I am glad to help.
 I especially enjoy talking with people that are looking for a kitten and answering their questions about the Persian cat breed.
 Many times it makes for some interesting conversations.
 For instance, recently I received a call from a man who was visiting in Florida (we live in Ohio).
 He wanted to know if I would ship a kitten to him after he returned home which was in another country.
 I explained to him our shipping policy which is limited to the Continental United States.
 He next asked me if I could "overnight the kitten" to him that night?
 I almost fell out of my chair from shock!
-At that point, I told him I could not overnight a kitten, plus my kittens were only a few weeks old.
+At that point, I told him I could not overnight a kitten!

-Like an advice columnist, I try to give my best assistance, educating those that call or visit my website, and immensely enjoy doing so.
+Like an advice columnist, I try to give my best assistance, educating those that call or visit my website, and I very much enjoy doing so.